MicrosoftDocs/Hololens/hololens/app-deploy-provisioning-package.md

 * USB side-load only
 * No auto update (requires manual updates via PPKGs)

-When installing an app via a provisioning package, you must install certificates into the local machine store to sign those apps.
-Provisioning packages can only install certificates to the device (local machine) store.
-Please make sure to deploy the certificate to the local machine store if you are deploying your certificate from MDM or installing via the [Certificate Manager.](certificate-manager.md)
+Apps installed via a provisioning package must be signed by a certificate in the local machine store.
+Provisioning packages can only install certificates to the device (local machine) store, therefore the app and certificate may be installed via the same provisioning package.
+If you are deploying your certificate from MDM or installing via the [Certificate Manager](certificate-manager.md), please make sure to deploy the certificate to the local machine store to sign apps installed this way.

 To learn the basics of creating a Provisioning Package for HoloLens devices, visit [HoloLens Provisioning](https://docs.microsoft.com/hololens/hololens-provisioning).
 To deploy an app, you must start with advanced provisioning.